-The Company adopts the liquidity and capital management policy of Standard Life Group (the Group).
-This is reviewed annual by the Group Board.
+The Company adopts the liquidity and capital management policy of Standard Life Aberdeen.
+This is reviewed annually by the Standard Life Aberdeen Board.

-The Group's capital management approach seeks to ensure that the Group is appropriately capitalised under base and stress scenarios.
+The Standard Life Aberdeen's capital management approach seeks to ensure that Standard Life Aberdeen is appropriately capitalised under base and stress scenarios.